codeship/screencast-storyboards/storyboards/django-github-dotcloud.md

 ![Codeship welcome screen][screenshot-codeship-technology]

-We select "Ruby on Rails" as our framework.
+We select "Django" as our framework.
 This prepopulates the setup commands and the test commands for us.

-![Codeship Technology Ruby on Rails][screenshot-codeship-technology-selected]
+![Codeship Technology Django][screenshot-codeship-technology-selected]